sei-relativity/lesson-w04d02-oojs/README.md

   - Describe the role of ES2015 Classes and how they work
   - Use the `new` keyword to create objects with shared properties
   - Explain the `this` keyword and its scope.
+  - Explain `export` and `import` for building reusable modules.

+## Preparation

+1. Fork and clone
+2. Create a new branch, `training`, for your work and change into it.
+3. Create a new `code` directory and `cd` into it.

 ## Opening